sphinx-doc/sphinx/doc/usage/configuration.rst

    :type: :code-py:`bool`
    :default: :code-py:`True`

-   A boolean that decides whether to add a trailing comma to parameter lists spanning multiple lines.
+   Use a trailing comma in parameter lists spanning multiple lines, if true.

    .. versionadded:: 8.2

 Options for the Python domain